wa3l/mailr/README.md

 ## Things to do/improve
 1. Test coverage.
 [Flask-Testing](https://pythonhosted.org/Flask-Testing/) looks like it would solve a lot of the limitations of testing under Flask.
 2. ~~Check for the size of the body.
 Mailgun supports a [maximum](http://documentation.mailgun.com/user_manual.html#sending-via-api) message size of 25MB~~ Done.
-3. Perhaps use [Requests](http://docs.python-requests.org/en/latest/) to clean up the HTTP requests code.
+3. ~~Perhaps use [Requests](http://docs.python-requests.org/en/latest/) to clean up the HTTP requests code.~~ Done.
+Working code that uses urllib2 can be seen in the commit history.
+Requests just simplifies the logic and makes code more readable.
-4.

 ## Author